 - 9.1.4.2 Graduate Research, Practicum, and Theses must be approved by the department head and dean.
-Subsequently, faculty will identify whether they will receive load credit (as specified in their departmental load calculation document required by 6.2.1.1) or monetary compensation (as specified in 9.1.4.2.1) - 9.1.4.2.1 The director or reader of a graduate thesis, or director of graduate research or graduate practicum, shall be compensated for the effort according to the following: - Directors of a Doctoral thesis, dissertation, or project shall be compensated at a rate of \$2,000 per thesis or project.
-Payments may be made incrementally to correspond with the student's progress. - Readers of a Doctoral thesis, dissertation, or project shall be compensated at a rate of \$500 per thesis or project. - Directors of an MS/MA/MFA thesis shall be compensated at a rate of \$900 per thesis. - Readers of an MS/MA/MFA thesis shall be compensated at a rate of \$300 per thesis. - Directors of research projects, and supervision of a practicum shall be compensated at a rate of \$300 per project or practicum. - 9.1.4.2.2 The number of directors, readers, and supervisors of graduate work shall be no more than: - a) One (1) faculty director per Doctoral thesis or dissertation - b) Two (2) faculty readers per Doctoral thesis or dissertation - c) One (1) faculty director per MS/MA/MFA thesis - d) Two (2) faculty readers per MS/MA/MFA thesis - e) One (1) faculty director per graduate research project - f) One (1) faculty supervisor per graduate practicum

-- 9.1.5 Off Campus and Field Courses - 9.1.5.1 Off campus and field courses shall be part of a faculty member's assigned load, or be an additional overload assignment if taught during the fall or winter semester, or be a summer assignment depending on program need. - 9.1.5.2 Reimbursement for meals and lodging shall be in accordance with existing University policies. - 9.1.5.3 State vehicles shall be used for transportation if available, otherwise faculty members shall be reimbursed for the use of personal cars according to University policy - 9.1.6 Summer College Salary - 9.1.6.1 Summer College assignments for full-time faculty, except when Summer College assignments are part of an annualized load, starting in Summer 2022, shall be compensated at the rate of 0.025 x the number of teaching load credit hours x preceding academic year's base salary (including faculty whose promotions take effect on June 30).
-The maximum amount per teaching load credit hour is \$2,050 in Summer 2022, and then \$2,050 in all remaining years of the Agreement.
+Subsequently, faculty will identify whether they will receive load credit (as specified in their departmental load calculation document required by 6.2.1.1) or monetary compensation (as specified in 9.1.4.2.1) - 9.1.4.2.1 The director or reader of a graduate thesis, or director of graduate research or graduate practicum, shall be compensated for the effort according to the following: - Directors of an MS/MA/MFA thesis shall be compensated at a rate of \$900 per thesis. - Readers of an MS/MA/MFA thesis shall be compensated at a rate of \$300 per thesis. - Directors of research projects, and supervision of a practicum shall be compensated at a rate of \$300 per project or practicum. - 9.1.4.2.2 The number of directors, readers, and supervisors of graduate work shall be no more than: - a) One faculty director per MS/MA/MFA thesis - b) Two faculty readers per MS/MA/MFA thesis - c) One faculty director per graduate research project - d) One faculty supervisor per graduate practicum - 9.1.5 Off Campus and Field Courses - 9.1.5.1 Off campus and field courses shall be part of a faculty member's assigned load, or be an additional overload assignment if taught during the fall or winter semester, or be a summer assignment depending on program need. - 9.1.5.2 Reimbursement for meals and lodging shall be in accordance with existing University policies. - 9.1.5.3 State vehicles shall be used for transportation if available, otherwise faculty members shall be reimbursed for the use of personal cars according to University policy - 9.1.6 Summer College Salary - 9.1.6.1 Summer College assignments for full-time faculty, excepting when Summer College assignments are on load, shall be compensated at the rate of \$1,100 per credit hour for fiscal years 2020-2021.
+Summer salary rates are effective for all courses that commence after July 1 (and prior to June 30) of the respective contract year.

-All Summer College assignments for contingent faculty, other than directed studies, shall be compensated as provided in 9.1.1.1.
+All Summer College assignments for contingent faculty, other than directed studies, which are concurrent with normal teaching assignments, shall be compensated \$1,000 per credit hour.